Notice of Pre-AIA or AIA Status

 Additionally, paragraphs 61-63 state that “[t]he disclosed methods and systems may be implemented on a conventional or a general-purpose computer system, such as a personal computer (PC) or server computer” such as desktops, laptops, mobile phones, or other general-purpose computers, and describe the computer system as employing microprocessors and various types of RAM, ROM, flash memory, and other memory types.
 The processor is therefore construed as encompassing generic forms of computer processing devices.

 The above element only amounts to mere instructions to implement the functions of the abstract idea using computing elements as tools.
-Specifically, the processor is only recited at a high level of generality as used to perform the subsequently recited data analysis functions such as generation and validation of reconstruction data and is disclosed as encompassing generic computing elements.
+Specifically, the processor is only recited at a high level of generality as used to perform the subsequently recited data analysis function of generating reconstruction data and is disclosed as encompassing generic computing elements.
 This element is therefore not sufficient to integrate the abstract idea into a practical application or to amount to significantly more than the abstract idea.

 Claim Rejections - 35 USC § 112(b)